Date: 09 – 12 Oct 2022

-This course provides a comprehensive treatment of drill string design as well as the avoidance of operational problems and wear on equipment.
-BHA design concepts, optimization and drilling hydraulics are investigated, with the emphasis on practical and safe operating procedures.
+- About Course This course provides a comprehensive treatment of drill string design as well as the avoidance of operational problems and wear on equipment.
+BHA design concepts, optimization and drilling hydraulics are investigated, with an emphasis on practical and safe operating procedures.
 Industry standards are used as training aids to supplement the presentation material and provide a thorough understanding of drill string component operating limits and practices.

 The course provides a comprehensive treatment of drill string design as well as the avoidance of operational problems and wear on equipment following the API recommended practices for design and operating limitations as well as the standard DS1 for design and inspection.